polterguy/polterguy.github.io/documentation/magic.lambda.mail/index.md

 Notice, if **[raw]** is true, the message will _not_ be parsed and turned into a structural lambda object, but passed into your **[.lambda]** as its raw MIME message instead.
 The default value for **[raw]** is false.
 Your **[.lambda]** callback will be invoked for each message with a **[.message]** node, containing the structured/raw version of the MIME message wrapping the actual email message.
-Refer to the Magic Lambda MIME project documentation for details to understand this structure.
+Refer to the magic.lambda.mime project's documentation for details to understand this structure.
 If you choose to retrieve messages in **[raw]** format, the message node's value will contain the raw MIME message as text.
-If you choose this path, and you later want to actually parse the message, to make it become a structured lambda object - You can use the **[mime.parse]** slot from Magic Lambda MIME.
+If you choose this path, and you later want to actually parse the message, to make it become a structured lambda object - You can use the **[mime.parse]** slot from magic.lambda.mime.

 ## Project website